Reefer ship: History of ship refrigeration

 Soon after Dunedin's successful voyage, an extensive frozen meat trade from New Zealand and Australia to the UK was developed with over 16 different refrigerated and passenger refrigerated ships built or refitted by 1900 in Scotland and Northern England shipyards for this trade.
 Within 5 years, 172 shipments of frozen meat were sent from New Zealand to the United Kingdom.
 Refrigerated shipping also led to a broader meat and dairy boom in Australia, New Zealand and Argentina.
-Frozen meat and dairy exports continued to form the backbone of New Zealand's.
+Frozen meat and dairy exports continue to form the backbone of New Zealand's economy.

 The Nelson brothers, butchers in County Meath, Ireland, started shipping extensive live beef shipments to Liverpool, England.
 They successfully expanded their beef business until their imports from Ireland were insufficient to supply their rapidly growing business and Nelson decided to investigate the possibility of importing meat from Argentina.
 The first refrigerated ship they bought was Spindrift which they renamed in 1890 SS Highland Scot.
 A vessel of 3,060 gross tons bought by James Nelson and Sons in 1889 and fitted with a somewhat primitive refrigerating plant operating on the cold air system became one of the pioneer vessels in the trade of refrigerated meat and other perishable commodities.
 They hauled beef carcasses from Argentina to Britain.
 Their regularly scheduled shipments and ships developed into the Nelson Line that was formed in 1880 for the meat trade from Argentina to UK.
 Refrigeration made it possible to import meat from the United States, New Zealand, Argentina and Australia.